-Bring this spectacular German Pancakes or Dutch Baby Pancakes breakfast or brunch dish to the table as soon as it comes out of the oven for a lot of oohs and aahs!
-These German Pancakes or Dutch Baby Pancakes is one of the simplest dishes to prepare and one of the most impressive to serve.
+Bring this spectacular German Pancake – Dutch Baby Pancake breakfast or brunch dish to the table as soon as it comes out of the oven for a lot of oohs and aahs!
+This German Pancake or Dutch Baby Pancake is one of the simplest dishes to prepare and one of the most impressive to serve.

 Comments from readers: